DC Angel Investors: Hidden Tips for Startup Success

 - Make It Personal: Relate your story or motivation behind starting the venture to create emotional connections with investors.

-- End with a Call-to-Action (CTA): Encourage further conversation by inviting questions or suggesting follow-up meetings.
+- Conclude with a Call-to-Action (CTA): Encourage further conversation by inviting questions or suggesting a follow-up meeting.

 Aim for brevity while ensuring every word counts in making an impact during initial discussions.